 Classic strawberry shortcakes are a stunning summer dessert made with macerated strawberries and freshly whipped cream, all tucked inside ethereally light biscuits.
 They truly are the best strawberry shortcakes we’ve tried.

-One can toil for hours on more elaborate desserts without coming close to achieving the simple gratification and effortless indulgence of these strawberry shortcakes.
+One can toil for hours on more elaborate desserts without coming close to achieving the simple gratification and effortless indulgence of these classic strawberry shortcakes.
 Using cream instead of butter in the shortcake not only makes for lighter, more tender pastry, it also eliminates the step of cutting the butter into the flour.
 Consider doubling this shortcake recipe, as it’s great to have leftovers with morning coffee.–Editors of Edible

-The Best Strawberry Shortcakes Recipe
+Strawberry Shortcakes FAQs

-- For the macerated strawberries
+For the macerated strawberries

-- 2 tablespoons freshly squeezed lemon juice
+- 2 tablespoons fresh lemon juice

-- 1 tablespoon pure maple syrup, agave syrup, or granulated sugar, plus more if needed (optional)
+- 1 tablespoon pure maple syrup, agave syrup, or granulated sugar plus more if needed (optional)

-- For the shortcakes
+For the shortcakes

-- 2 cups all-purpose flour, plus more for the work surface
+- 2 cups all-purpose flour plus more for the work surface

 - 1/4 cup granulated sugar